-WinNT doesn't like talking to a server that isn't using SMB encrypted passwords.
+WinNT doesn't like talking to a server that SM not support encrypted passwords.
 It will refuse to browse the server if the server is also in user level security mode.
 It will insist on prompting the user for the password on each connection, which is very annoying.
 The only things you can do to stop this is to use SMB encryption.